Zimbabwe

 For two weeks, Riders Zimbabwe participated in the first integrated Sample transport system planning and concept note building conference in Kadoma organized by the Ministry of Health and Child Care.
 The conference was sponsored by the World Health Organisation and it brought together the various departments of MoHCW including the National Laboratory Services, National TB and HIV Control Programme, the department of Environmental Health and the City Health departments from Zimbabwe’s major cities of Harare, Bulawayo, Gweru, Kwekwe and Mutare.
 International partners who attended include The Union, USAID, APHL and CHAI.
 The planning was based on the costing model of a national sample transport system designed and implemented by Riders Zimbabwe prior to the conference, on request by the Global Fund.
 The participants were excited to learn from Riders Zimbabwe’s experience and well curated Sample Transport systems.

-Motorcycles Assembling and Pre-delivery Inspection
+Motorcycles Assembling And Pre-Delivery Inspection

 In February 2020, over a five-day period, four Riders Zimbabwe technicians assembled and carried out pre-delivery inspection on 129 Honda XL125L motorcycles in Harare on behalf of the Global Fund.
 The motorcycles shall be used for the Integrated Sample Transport operations in the country’s ten (10) provinces.

-Riders Zimbabwe gives Expert Consent on Sample Transport Equipment and Motorcycles Clothing- March 2020.
+Riders Zimbabwe Gives Expert Consent On Sample Transport Equipment And Motorcycles Clothing- March 2020.

-Riders Zimbabwe is a long standing partner of the Ministry of Health and Child Care, having worked with the Ministry for 27 years.
+Riders Zimbabwe is a long-standing partner of the Ministry of Health and Child Care, having worked with the Ministry for 27 years.
 Riders advises the Ministry of Health on transport management and preventive maintenance systems.
 It is within this role that in March 2020, the Ministry of Health and Child Care supported by Riders Zimbabwe was requested to work with UNDP in the RFQ bidding process for the procurement of Sample Transport Equipment and Motorcycles clothing.

-Managing 1,300 vehicles across seven African countries, Riders produces results for partners including:
+Riders produces results for partners including:

-•Increased vehicle longevity • Reduced vehicle downtime due to outreach and preventive maintenance • Reliable supply chain of high-quality replacement parts • Safer riders and drivers and fewer accidents • Long-term cost savings • Reduced time spent on vehicle management issues as a result of outsourcing • Predictable budgeting and no unexpected repair costs • Regular reporting on vehicle usage • Improved health outcomes as a result of reliable transport systems
+•Increased vehicle longevity • Reduced vehicle downtime due to outreach and preventive maintenance• Reliable supply chain of high-quality replacement parts •Safer riders and drivers and fewer accidents • Long-term cost savings •Reduced time spent on vehicle management issues as a result of outsourcing• Predictable budgeting and no unexpected repair costs •Regular reporting on vehicle usage• Improved health outcomes as a result of reliable transport systems